 About the course

 The Doctor of Philosophy (DPhil) is the most prestigious of the Law Faculty's research degrees.
-It entails writing a thesis of between 75,000 and 100,000 words over a period of three, or at most four, years.
+It entails writing a thesis of between 75,000 and 100,000 words over a period of three, or at most four years (six to eight years for part-time students).
 The thesis must make a significant and substantial contribution to its field.

 In your third term (sixth term for the part-time pathway), you will normally apply for transfer from PRS status to full DPhil status by submitting a research outline and a substantial piece of written work.
 These are assessed by two members of the Law Faculty, who will also interview you about your work.
 A similar exercise then takes place in your sixth term (twelfth term for the part-time pathway) when you will apply for Confirmation of DPhil status.

 After three or at most four years (no later than eight years for the part-time pathway) you are expected to submit your final thesis.
 Your thesis will be read by two examiners who conduct an in-depth oral examination with the student, known as a viva voce.
 On the basis of their report, you will either be awarded the DPhil or referred back to make revisions to the thesis.

 On admission as a research student, you will be assigned a supervisor with whom you should meet regularly to discuss your work and provide feedback and advice.
 You will also be able to take part in a range of seminar programmes and discussion groups, affording plentiful opportunities for interaction with your peers and academics working in the same or related research areas to your own.